Rivers-Project-2018/Sophie-River-Thames/README.md

 ## 1. Introduction

-At the University of Leeds, MATH3001 is a third year Mathematics module that allows students to explore mathematics/applications of mathematics in more depth.
-Essentially, MATH3001 is a research module that aims to expand a student's skills in team work, research, and report writing.
+At the University of Leeds, MATH3001 is a third year Mathematics module that allows students to explore mathematics/applications of mathematics in more depth [1].
+Essentially, MATH3001 is a research module that aims to expand a student's skills in team work, research, and report writing [1].
 The research that is being conducted in this repository regards the mitigation of flooding in the Lower Thames region and it is supervised by Onno Bokhove and Thomas Kent.
 In this repository, one shall:

-1) Analyse (river-gauge) data of the River Thames;
+1) analyse (river-gauge) data of the River Thames;
-2) Calculate the flood-excess volume (FEV);
+2) calculate the flood-excess volume (FEV);
-3) Assess proposed mitigation projects and plot a graph on the cost-effectiveness of each project (in relation to FEV)
+3) assess proposed mitigation projects and plot a graph on the cost-effectiveness of each project (in relation to FEV); and,
-4) Present the findings in this repository.
+4) present the findings in this repository [2, pp. 5-6].

 ## 2. Project Progress

-With regards to the flood data, the Environment Agency has been contacted, but no data has been provided yet.
-The Met Office has also been contacted about the rainfall surrounding the flood and they responded with an Excel sheet of data.
+With regards to the flood data, the Environment Agency has been contacted, and they have provided data on the River Thames flooding that occured in 2014 [3].
+The Met Office has also been contacted about the rainfall surrounding the flood and they responded with an Excel sheet of data [4].
+The Met Office data cannot be shared as I am not licensed to share.

 ### 2.1 Methodology

+The Enivronmental Angencies dataset will be used to create a quadrant plot (a graph split into quadrants; Discharge versus Height, Day versus Discharge, Height versus Day, and an empty plot) and some hydrographs.
+The Met Office data  will only be used for the hydrograph.
+Typically, a hydrograph allows one to compare rainfall and the height of a river - although, I have also produced a plot that compares the rainfall and discharge rate [5, p.2].

 ### 2.1.1 Raw Data & Formatting

-The raw data has been received and is currently being analysed.
+The raw data has been received and it has been analysed.
+It is listed in the repository as Windsor 2700TH flow and stage data 2013-14.xlsx.
+The date and time data was edited, and formatted numerically.

 ### 2.1.2 Graphs

 This section shows the progression to my final graph.
-The first two graphs

 The River Thames 2013-2014 flood: 33 days plot (file listed as Provisional Windsor plot).